All Episodes

 It drove them nuts.

-They need to blast this show, the Rush Limbaugh show.
+They need to blast this show, the Rush Limbaugh Show.

 I like it.

-That what a oh, that would tick them off.
+Oh, that would tick them off.

-That that would send them over the edge.
+That would send them over the edge.

-That drive the Union thugs out.
+That would drive the union thugs out.

 That would be great.